 These results reflect GFDRR's current capacity to support engagements in contexts that are affected by disasters, fragility, conflict, and forced displacement, and highlight its comparative advantages in such engagement.
-Based on interviews with a range of respondents from both within the World Bank and external partners, GFDRR's comparative advantages include:
+Most interviewees, both from within the World Bank and externally, agreed that the GFDRR possessed the following relevant traits:

-A track record of effective, quality and non-politicized engagement with developing countries on disaster risk reduction, preparedness and recovery, makes GFDRR a reliable, trusted and neutral partner for governments.
-For example, all recent assessments in conflict-affected countries were conducted in partnership with affected national governments, with the exception of the assessment in Syria, which was conducted at the request of World Bank leadership as an internal exercise so the World Bank can keep itself abreast of the situation on the ground.
+A track record of effective, quality and rapid engagement with developing countries in the less politically-charged areas of disaster risk management, preparedness and recovery has made GFDRR a reliable, trusted and neutral partner for governments.
+For example, all recent assessments in conflict-affected countries were conducted in partnership with affected national governments, with the exception of the assessment in Syria, which was conducted at the request of World Bank leadership as an internal exercise so the World Bank could keep itself abreast of the situation on the ground.

-- Strong technical expertise, methodologies and tools that can be adapted to meet the specific requirements of fragile and conflict-affected contexts, and that are cost-efficient and can be rapidly mobilized, including use of remote methods in areas that are difficult to access. - The ability to successfully collaborate within the World Bank across sectors, e.g. the Fragility, Conflict and Violence unit, Social Protection, Country Management Units, sector teams, and DRM Regional Coordinators, to support work in fragile and conflict-affected situations. - Proactive recognition of conflict as a future driver of World Bank activity.
-The process of considering the nature of GFDRR's future engagements in fragile and conflict-affected contexts takes place within the increasing focus on conflict and fragility within the World Bank.
-There is increased recognition that fragile and conflict-affected countries will increasingly face the highest concentration of poor people, and that increasing conflict undermines the prospects of countries achieving the SDGs, and amplifies the relationship between the multi-dimensionality of risk and vulnerability.
-This recognition has led to a rethinking of the World Bank's role in reducing fragility and addressing such risks.
-Two examples of this approach are a) the recent adoption of forced displacement as a priority for the Bank as part of its core business, and b) the current rethinking of how the World Bank defines and addresses fragility.
-These processes will have a direct impact on the strategic directions of World Bank lending over the next three years, with the IDA 18 replenishment negotiations taking place in 2016.
-This would also allow GFDRR to continue to mobilize expertise within the wider World Bank Group, as well as leverage financial resources through World Bank instruments in its engagement in fragile and conflict-affected contexts. - As a global partnership, GFDRR's existing agreements and strong collaboration with international partners ensure that its contributions to risk reduction and recovery from crises are conducted in a way that complements the role of other international partners.
+- Strong technical expertise, methodologies and tools that can be adapted to meet the specific requirements of fragile and conflict-affected contexts, and that are cost-efficient and can be rapidly mobilized, including use of remote methods in areas that are difficult to access. - The ability to successfully collaborate within the World Bank across sectors, e.g. the Fragility, Conflict and Violence unit, Social Protection, Country Management Units, sector teams, and DRM Regional Coordinators, to support work in fragile and conflict-affected situations.
+As a global partnership, GFDRR's existing agreements and strong collaboration with international partners ensure that its contributions to risk reduction and recovery from crises are conducted in a way that complements the role of other international partners.
 This collaboration also allows that the role of the GFDRR within the wider international architecture remains focused and complementary to the role of other actors.